roylanceMichael/yaclib/README.md

 ***

-## How does it work?

-First, Yaclib uses protocol buffers for two roles: model and controller (rest) definitions.
-In order to use Yaclib, you must understand how protocol buffers work (https://developers.google.com/protocol-buffers/).
+## What is the prerequisite knowledge to use Yaclib?

 You must also understand how project structures, code compilation, packaging, and dependency resolution work with the following tools: